prdatur/phpminer/README.md

 ## Required setup's

 Copy the directory **phpminer_rpcclient** to **each** mining rig which you want to connect.
-Open the file index.php on each rig and change the config section to your needs.
+Open the file **config.php** within this directory on each rig and change the config to your needs.

 ### Running RPC Client on system start